dw-data/movie-tropes/README.md

 `tvtropes_analysis_stereotypes.R`			Script file for stereotypes analysis

-	Core datasets of these analysis scripts:

-	`movies`		6637x16 data frame with metadata on each movie in the sample, including title, year, tvtropes link, genre and winner status

 `/cleaning`									Script and datasets for gathering and cleaning the data
 	`tvtropes.R`							R script for scraping the data

+Core datasets of the `_analysis_` scripts:

+* `movies`			6637x16 data frame with metadata on each movie in the sample, including title, year, tvtropes link, genre and winner status
+* `tropelist`		21789x4 data frame with list of unique encountered tropes with ID, title, frequency, frequency since 2000 and short link.
+					The short link can be used to look up tropes by adding `https://tvtropes.org/pmwiki/pmwiki.php/Main/` in front to form the URL.
+* `tropes`			List with 6637 items, names are movie IDs as listed in `movies` and in the same order.
+					List of trope names ocurring in each movie.
+Names used as in `tropelist`

 # Methodology